Brazenbillygoat/search-hacker-news/README.md

-# Getting Started with Create React App
+# Getting Started with search-hacker-news

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Clone the code down into your local directory.
+Then navigate into that directory and run `npm install`.

 ## Available Scripts